New York Times

 The scandal surrounding Mr. Gelli and the Masonic lodge led to the collapse of the Government of Prime Minister Arnaldo Forlani on Monday.

-Investigators have charged that Mr. Gelli had created "a state within a state," using blackmail, favors and promises of advancement and "combining business and politics with the intention of destroying the constitutional order of the country and transforming the parliamentary system into a presidential system."
+Investigators have charged that Mr. Gelli had created "a state within a state," using blackmail, favors and promises of advancement and "combining business and politics with the intention of destroying the constitutional order of the country and transforming the parliamentary system into a presidential system."'Secret Sect' Charged The magistrates also charged that the lodge was "a secret sect" that kept its membership deliberately secret, unlike other Masonic lodges, whose membership lists are available to the authorities.
+Belonging to a secret organization is illegal in Italy.

 The investigators also linked alleged members of the lodge to several financial scandals.
 Col. Antonio Viezzer, commander of SID, a now dissolved intelligence service, was arrested last week on suspicion of involvement in the murder about a year ago of Mino Pecorelli, the editor of a news letter specializing in intelligence matters.
 Colonel Viezzer is also accused of having helped with Mr. Sindona's fake kidnapping.